Sigtrix/wat-odyssey/readme.md

 # Overview
+WAT is
-WebAssembly (WASM) is a binary instruction format designed for a virtual stack machine.
-WAT is the human-readable text representation of WebAssembly code.
+the human-readable text representation of WebAssembly code.
 It serves as an intermediate representation that can be easily read and written by developers, providing a bridge between the binary WebAssembly format and high-level programming languages.
-While developers will usually not write code directly in WAT, it is fun as programming a stack machine necessarily gives it a very functional feeling! 🤠
+While developers will usually not write code directly in WAT, it is fun and has a very functional feeling! 🤠

 # Running Examples